PoetsWest Directory: Who's Who in Northwest

 Bardo, University of Wisconsin, 1998 (Winner of Brittingham Prize).

 Graduate of Southern Methodist University, where she studied theater and English literature.
 After serving four years in the United States Army as a Korean linguist, she obtained a Secondary English Education degree from the University of Wisconsin-Madison.
 Before moving to the Pacific Northwest in 2008, she taught high school English along the border of Arizona and Mexico.
-She co-wrote a short film, Nico's Sampaguita, accepted into the 27th Annual Asian Pacific Film Festival in Los Angeles, and soon to be released by Sacred Fire Films in San Francisco, California.
-Her first book of poetry is Serenity In The Brutal Garden.
+She co-wrote a short film, Nico's Sampaguita, accepted into the 27th Annual Asian Pacific Film Festival in Los Angeles, and to be released by Sacred Fire Films in San Francisco, California.
+Her first book of poetry is Serenity in the Brutal Garden.